AlucardDH/dh-reshade-shaders/README.md

 ## DH_Uniformity_correction
-This shader tries to correct screen uniformity.
+This shader tries to correct screen uniformity and/or DSE (Dirty Screen Effect)

 ### HOW TO